 We have investigated the practice of FGC, which has been declining in some countries but persists in others.
-Specifically, using household survey data covering 38 country-years in West Africa, we have done two things.
-First, we have studied the relationship between a woman's own reported FGC status- whether she reports having undergone FGC-and her support for the practice, which we adopt as our definition of FGC persistence.
-Second, we have quantified the contribution of each level of variation individual, household, village, and beyond-in explaining support for the continuance of FGC.
-We find that much of the variation in a woman's support for FGC can be attributed to individual- and householdlevel factors rather than to village-level factors or to factors beyond the village level.
+Specifically, using household survey data covering over 300,000 women aged 15-49 in 38 country-year observations in West Africa, we have done two things.
+First, we have studied the relationship between a woman's own reported FGC status-whether she reports having undergone FGC-and her support for the practice, which we adopt as our definition of FGC persistence.
+Second, we have quantified the contribution of each level of variation-individual, household, village, and beyond-in explaining support for the continuance of FGC.
+We find that much of the variation in a woman's support for FGC can be attributed to individual- and household-level factors rather than to village-level factors or to factors beyond the village level.

 Finally, we find that reporting having undergone FGC is associated with a 16 percentage point increase in the likelihood that a woman will be in favor of the continuance of the practice in West Africa.
+This figure is found by averaging over our estimates from the 38 country-year datasets we use in this paper of the increase in the likelihood that one supports FGC if she reports that she has undergone FGC.

 The main strength of this study lies in the design of the surveys used for analysis, which allows exploiting the within-household variation in respondents' support for the practice, which allows determining how much each level of variation contributes to the persistence of FGC.
-Another strength of this study is that the data allow incorporating interviewer fixed effects.
 Additionally, our findings are nationally representative for women aged 15 to 49 in for 38 country-year observations spanning the period 1995-2013 in 13 out of 15 West African countries.